-5.7 Recreation Resources
+5.8 Recreation Resources

-Implementation of the No Action Alternative would have long-term, minor to moderate, adverse impacts on recreation at Beaver Lake.
-There have been instances of landowners with shoreline-owned property (or even under water) stretching cables or ropes across coves to keep public boats of the water overlying the private land.
+Implementation of the No Action Alternative would continue to have long-term, minor to moderate, adverse impacts on recreation at Beaver Lake.
+Current examples of such impacts include landowners with shoreline and/or submerged properties stretching cables or ropes across coves to keep public boats off the water overlying the private land.

-5.7.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM)
+5.8.2 Alternative 2 (Proposed Action) - Purchase land according to prescribed elevations in Design Memorandum (DM) from Willing Sellers Only

-Implementation of the Proposed Action would result in long-term, minor, beneficial impacts to recreational use at Beaver Lake.
-Lands purchased would become available for public use, similar to those USACE-owned lands on either side of the newly-acquired property.
+Acquisition of fee title properties from willing sellers would result in long-term, minor, beneficial impacts to recreational use at Beaver Lake.
+Lands purchased would become available for public use, similar to those USACE-owned lands on either side of the newly acquired property.
 Private landowners would still have access to this property for recreational use.
 As cleared areas become revegetated, adjacent landowners would be able to request vegetation modification permits for minor trail construction for access purposes.
+The acquisition of occasional flowage easements would continue to have long-term, minor to moderate, adverse impacts on recreation at Beaver Lake, as the property would remain in private ownership and unavailable for general public access.